flowbase/flowbase/README.md

 Code examples
 -------------

 For a real-world example, see [this code](https://github.com/rdfio/rdf2smw/blob/e7e2b3/main.go#L100-L125) defining an app to transform from semantic RDF data to wiki pages in MediaWiki XML format (the network connection code is highlighted, to help you find the interesting parts quick :) ).

 Libraries based on FlowBase
 ---------------------------

-- [SciPipe](http://scipipe.org) - A Scientific Workflow engine library
 - [RDF2SMW](https://github.com/samuell/rdf2smw) - A tool to convert RDF triples
   to a Semantic MediaWiki XML import file
+- [SciPipe](http://scipipe.org) - A Scientific Workflow engine library (actually not formally built on FlowBase any more)

 References
 ----------